Eminent domain

 Eminent domain is the legal power to take private property for public use.
 The roots of this power go back to medieval England, where the king's “domain” meant the crown ultimately owned all land and could reclaim it upon payment of fair compensation.
 That concept carried over into American law.

 The Takings Clause of the U.S. Constitution’s Fifth Amendment requires two things: the taking must be for public use, and the owner must receive just compensation.
-Those two requirements are where most of the fighting happens in eminent domain cases.
+Those two requirements are where most disputes happen in eminent domain cases.

 What surprises most landowners is that it is not just the government that can exercise this power.
 In Texas, pipeline companies, electric-transmission-line companies, and private toll-road authorities can also hold eminent domain power—even when they are purely private businesses.